I have 10 feeding stations in my garden and love to help others set up feeders for the local birds in their area.

 There are lots of plants that attract hummingbirds.
 Basically, any flowering plant that produces nectar will be visited by hummingbirds, but they especially like tubular flowers.

-Some plants loved by hummingbirds include: bee balm, sage, hollyhock, fushcia, columbine, nicotiana, petunia, gladiolus, butterfly weed, cardinal flower, lupine, honeysuckle, trumpet vine, campsis, morning glory, lilac, quince, weigela, azalia, butterfly bush, silk trees (mimosa), and flowering locust.
+Some plants loved by hummingbirds include bee balm, sage, hollyhock, fuchsia, columbine, nicotiana, petunia, gladiolus, butterfly weed, cardinal flower, lupine, honeysuckle, trumpet vine, campsis, morning glory, lilac, quince, weigela, azalia, butterfly bush, silk trees (mimosa), and flowering locust.

 Remember that hummingbirds live on small insects, not just nectar.
 Overspraying with toxic insecticides will leave the hummers with no food source, and they will not stay in your area, even with abundant nectar feeders.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Amie on July 02, 2012: